 In his speech to the Supreme Soviet of the USSR Jan.
-14, Khrushchev declared, "The year 1959 just ended will go down in history as the opening year of full-scale construction of a Communist society in our country."
+14, Khrushchev declared, "The year 1959 just ended will go down in history as the opening year of full-scale construction of a Communist society in our country.'
 By way of celebration, the premier announced a reduction in the Soviet armed forces of 1,200,000 men.
 He explained that this partial disarmament by no means signified any weakening of the defenses of the Soviet Union.
 "We are several years ahead of other countries in the development and assembly line production of intercontinental ballistic missiles of various types."
 The Soviet Union possesses sufficient atomic and hydrogen bombs and the necessary rockets so that in face of aggression "we would be able literally to wipe the country or countries which attack us off the face of the earth."
-Besides this a secret new weapon "in the hatching stage is even more perfect and even more formidable."
+Besides this a secret new weapon "in the hatching stage is even more perfect and even more formidable.'
 The military defenses are obviously incomparably stronger in relation to imperialism than in 1939 when Stalin acted as a supply sergeant for Hitler.
 In other respects, too, the Soviet Union is much more powerful.
-Comparing the growth of industrial production in the USSR and the United States since 1953, Khrushchev declared: relaxation of international tensions accompanying "peaceful coexistence" must dozen when the vote was taken. a number of the liberals having "not weaken the ideological struggle." deserted to Senate boss Johnson Opponents of communism are "intensifyrom the sound of the first poping the propaganda for the capitalist way Eun Russel Baker, Washington correspondent of the New York Times chronicled Jan.
-12 But Soviet propaganda has become "divorced from life."
+Comparing the growth of industrial production in the USSR and the United States since 1953, Khrushchev declared: lady's lapdog and to have far less bite.
+Equally inglorious was The gist of the document is that the the shrinkage of the liberal relaxation of international tensions ac-Democratic forces to a mere companying "peaceful coexistence" must dozen when the vote was taken a number of the liberals having "not weaken the ideological struggle." deserted to Senate boss Johnson Opponents of communism are "intensifyfrom the sound of the first poping the propaganda for the capitalist way gun.
+Russel Baker, Washington But Soviet propaganda has become "divorced from life."
 Party propaganda has a "narrow sphere of influence" and "does not embrace the masses."
 The main reason for this is that party units themselves display but half-hearted interest.
-Top officials take no part in propaganda fighting for." efforts.
+Top officials take no part in propaganda efforts.
 Social scientists are "dogmatic" in their assertions.
-Communism is presented gress.
+Communism is presented abstractly and taught by "mechanical of party policy plus the eagermemorizing."
+The advantages of socialism and communism are described weakly. | cans had resulted in a Demo-Current policies are taught without cratic "rout on economic issues" grounding them in Marxist theory.